 January 22, 2025

 A lot of people are not fans of the recent Beatles Deluxe reissues.
 Some claim the sound is lacking in dynamic range compared to the original recordings.
-The 1987 first CD issues were taken from the original master tapes.
-And while most agree the 2009 remasters are much improved, everyone has their favorites.
+The 1987 first CD issues were taken from the original master tapes and many are "flat transfers" (confirmed).
+You can hear the tracks in their pure form.
+And while most agree the 2009 remasters are much improved in bass, they also cut the dynamic range in favor of louder recordings.
+If you want to hear the most natural recordings, the 1987 CDs are still preferred, especially from the period Sgt.
+Pepper forward.
+Of course, everyone has their favorites.
 And for this reason, the 1987 CDs have a place in every Beatles collection.
-And you can always listen to them when they no longer appear on streaming sites.
-So here are a few articles on the topic:
+These CDs also provide the durable jewel cases and artwork.
+Grab these CDs while you can off eBay and other sources, because they are no longer available for purchase new.
+The Mono Masters on CD are also preferred due to their greater dynamic range.
+Either way you can always listen to the CDs since they no longer appear on streaming sites.
+So here are several articles on the topic:

 The 1987 CD mixes